 “Management accounting is the practical science of value creation within organizations in both the private and public sectors.
 It combines accounting, finance and management with the leading edge techniques needed to drive successful businesses.”

 In Simple terms, management accounting is the accounting of resources of an organization to ensure optimum utilization.
 It provides top management with the proper insight to their business operations so that they can optimize utilization of resources and streamline operations.

 Financial accounting and management accounting are significantly different from each other.
 Like financial accounting, the purpose of management accounting is not ‘Disclosure’ to the stakeholders.
-Financial accounting is meant for the stakeholders for their information about the company whereas management accounting is meant for the management to take informed decisions about the business.
-Reports of management accounting are a secret of the company and hence they are not disclosed to anyone except the core management team who are responsible for taking decision.
+Financial accounting is useful for the stakeholders for their information about the company whereas management accounting is useful for the management to take informed decisions about the business.
+Reports of management accounting are a secret of the company and hence management does not disclose it to anyone except the core management team who are responsible for taking decision.

 Management Accounting Aim

 The aims behind management accounting are as follows